 This Privacy Notice is dated 1st July 2019.

 Changes to this Privacy Notice

 We may update this Privacy Notice in line with changes to how we process personal data.
 We will publish any new version of the Privacy Notice on our website.

-The data protection legislation in Gibraltar has been the Data Protection Act 2004 (the “DPA”) and implements European Directive 95/46/EC.
-On 25thMay 2018 Regulation 2016/678 of the European Union on the protection of personal data (“GDPR”) comes into force.
+The data protection legislation in Gibraltar is the Data Protection Act 2004 (the “DPA”).
+This incorporates the Regulation 2016/678 of the European Union on the protection of personal data (“GDPR”).